aaditunni/100DaysOfCloud/Journey/010/Readme.md

 In this stage, We need to create a Lambda function which will be used by the serverless application to create an email and then send it using SES.
 Before that we need to create an IAM role which the Lambda will use to interact with other AWS services.

 - Create a Lambda Role in CLoudFormation using the [yaml file](https://downgit.github.io/#/home?url=https://github.com/aaditunni/100DaysOfCloud/blob/main/Journey/010/CloudFormation/lambdarolecfn.yaml).
+Make sure you unzip the file.
     - Search CloudFormation and select Create Stack.
     - Select Template is Ready option and select upload a template file and choose the lambdarolecfn.yaml file and upload it and click Next.
     - Enter Stack name as LAMBDAROLE, click Next till you reach the last section.